Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Latex Mattress Pros

-• Cooler: These mattresses tend to sleep cooler, especially Talalay mattresses because they have an open-cell structure.
-If you are somebody who sleeps hot at night, the benefits of a cooling mattress could help you achieve a more peaceful rest.
+• Cooler – These mattresses tend to sleep cooler, especially Talalay mattresses because they have an open-cell structure.

-• Hypoallergenic: If you experience allergies at night, things like dust mites, mildew, and mold will only make them worse.
-Fortunately, latex mattresses are inhospitable to these common allergens.
-However, be sure that you don’t have a latex allergy if you are looking into this type of mattress!
+• Hypoallergenic – Latex mattresses are inhospitable to common allergens like dust mites, mildew, and mold.
+That said, be sure you don’t have a latex allergy if you are looking into this type of mattress!

-• Eco-Friendly: Natural latex mattresses are among the most eco-friendly.
-This is because they are made from naturally-tapped rubber.
-Be sure to keep an eye out for the GOTS and GOLS labels when shopping, as this will let you know if it is truly a sustainable option.
+• Eco-Friendly – Natural or organic latex mattresses are among the most eco-friendly since they are made from naturally tapped rubber.
+Keep an eye out for the GOTS and GOLS labels too, which will let you know if it is truly a sustainable mattress.

-• Durable: Whether it’s a natural or synthetic mattress, latex tends to be more durable than other types of mattresses.
-While an innerspring or even hybrid mattress might last about seven years, a latex mattress could last anywhere from 10-20 years, depending on the quality of materials and how you maintain it.
+• Durable – Latex tends to be more durable than other types of mattresses.
+While an innerspring or even hybrid mattress might last about seven years, a latex mattress could last anywhere from 15-20 years, depending on the quality of materials and how you maintain it.

-• Responsive: Latex mattresses tend to be highly responsive, which means they quickly adjust to your movements and respond accordingly.
-Buoyant mattresses are great for those with limited mobility or combination sleepers because they foster easier repositioning.
+• Responsive – Latex mattresses tend to be highly responsive, which means they quickly adjust to your movements and respond accordingly.
+Buoyant mattresses are great for those with limited mobility, sexually active couples, or combination sleepers because they foster easier repositioning.

 Latex Mattress Cons

-• Motion Transfer: Latex is a naturally bouncy material, which means that it might transfer a good amount of motion when somebody moves on the bed.
+• Motion Transfer – Latex is a naturally bouncy material, which means that it might transfer more motion when somebody moves on the bed.
 If you are a light sleeper and somebody moving next to you tends to disturb you at night, latex might not be the best option for you.

-• Heavier: Latex tends to be a heavier material than other foams used in mattresses.
+• Heavier – Latex tends to be a heavier material than other foams used in mattresses.
 You can expect a latex mattress to weigh anywhere from 90 to 125+ pounds, depending on the mattress size and density.
-Luckily, even though they are heavy, they tend not to be as cumbersome and awkward as traditionally-shipped beds.

 Similarities